-&lt;sup>141For example, in 2021, Jonathan Birch and colleagues released a detailed report applying this method to cephalopod mollusks and decapod crustaceans.
-The report concluded that these animals have a realistic chance of being sentient, and it recommended that "cephalopod molluscs and decapod crustaceans be regarded as sentient animals for the purposes of UK animal welfare law."
-Later that year, the UK government expanded its animal welfare law in accordance with these recommendations (Department for Environment et al., 2021).
-In probabilistic judgments about how likely animals are to be conscious, as opposed to making all-or-nothing judgments about this.
+The marker method has informed key developments in animal welfare science, ethics, and policy, and it has several strengths that are worth emphasizing.
+For example, it involves making probabilistic judgments about how likely animals are to be conscious, as opposed to making allor-nothing judgments about this.
 It also involves making pluralistic judgments about how likely animals are to be conscious, taking what one of the authors of this report, Jonathan Birch, calls a "theory-light" approach by searching for markers that work for a variety of leading scientific theories.
 These features make this method well-positioned to inform decisions about how to treat animals despite ongoing disagreement and uncertainty about animal consciousness.